World’s largest virtual agentic engineering & quality conference

 status = "In Review" AND updated < -3d AND priority in (P1, P2) surfaces bugs waiting on QA for more than 3 days, which is the most common stall point.Pair the Jira workflow with cloud test sessions and the bug ticket arrives pre-filled with reproduction video, console logs, network HAR, and device metadata.
 The bug-tracking integrations docs walk through the one-click setup for Jira specifically.

-The states are identical whether the bug was found by an automation run or by a tester clicking through the application.
-What changes in manual testing is the evidence trail: there is no auto-generated session video, no console.log dump, no network HAR file unless the tester captures them deliberately.
-That puts more weight on the report itself.
+The states are identical to automation.
+What changes is the evidence trail: there is no auto-generated session video, no console dump, and no network HAR unless the tester captures them deliberately.
+That puts the whole burden of reproducibility on the written report.

 The biggest manual-testing failure mode is the Reopened-Closed-Reopened thrash: a bug is fixed, retested as Verified on an emulator, closed in the build, then a customer hits it on a real device.
 Running manual exploratory sessions on a real device cloud avoids the emulator-vs-real-device gap and pairs each manual session with capture artifacts automatically, so the manual report carries the same evidence quality as an automation run.